folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "They glorify scamming, you get chipped over this credit card" > Chipped

-* Getting “chipped” is a slang term for getting killed, particularly by gunshots that are fired to put an end a conflict, as can be heard in several of Kendrick's past tracks.
+* Getting “chipped” is a slang term for getting killed, particularly by gunshots that are fired to put an end to a conflict, as can be heard in several of Kendrick's past tracks.

   * *I **chip a nigga** lil' bit of nothin'
   ...